India eases rules for foreign investors in government, corporate bonds

 NEW DELHI (Reuters) - India will ease restrictions for foreign institutional investors in federal and corporate bonds next month to attract inflows and help fund a widening current account deficit, Finance Minister P Chidambaram said on Saturday.

-Under the new rules, foreign investors can invest up to $25 billion in long-term government bonds, up from $15 billion.
+Under the new rules, foreign investors can invest up to $25 billion in government bonds, including both long- and short-term debt such as treasury bills.
+Previously there had been investment restrictions on T-bills of up to $10 billion.
 The cap on corporate bonds remains at the current level of $51 billion, but separate limits on different types of corporate debt have been removed.

 “Effect from April 1, there will be two baskets - one of $25 billion for government securities and one $51 billion for all corporate bonds,” Chidambaram told a conference.

-Note: This story corrects the second paragraph to clarify that foreign investors can buy up to $25 billion across all government bond maturities and specifies previous investment limits on treasury bills